defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 impact IBE would have on address sizes.

-In all cases, it is impossible to link a pre-mix ciphertext to a post-mix ciphertext unless either you can decrypt a message encrypted to a mixing authority's public key key or you created the transaction yourself.
+In all cases, it is impossible to link a pre-mix ciphertext to a post-mix ciphertext unless either you can decrypt a message encrypted to a Mix Authority's public key key or you created the transaction yourself.
 This guarantees that even if the Detection Server learns a user's address, their true notes are still hiding in an epoch-sized anonymity set.
 At most, they learn how many notes the user receives in each epoch, and as explained earlier, can